wavemaker/docs/learn/on-premise/upgrade/download-copy-patch.md

 ## Copy Patch to Platform Machine

-- Copy downloaded patch file to home directory on the Platform Instance.
+- Copy downloaded patch file to the home directory on the Platform Instance.